 – 1 recent photo

-– 1 visa request form given on the plane by the airline companies as well as available at the airport.
+– 1 visa request form given out on the plane by the airline companies as well as available at the airport.

 VISA AT LAND BORDER CUSTOMS